SubWoofer with Velocity Feedback

 This article has been updated since it was first published in 2021.
 I made a second pass at the filter, simplifying it considerably.
-Now it is just a 2nd order low-pass filter with adjustable Q, so the dip in the response can be removed and the phase shifted.
-Also, I am driving the sub with a 100W amplifier, rather than a bridged lm-3886 stereo amp.
-About the same power, but less trickery.
+Now it is just a 2nd order low-pass filter with adjustable Q, so the dip in the response can be lessened and the phase shifted.

 Expectations

 One side effect of velocity feedback is it can lower the cutoff frequency below the driver and cabinet resonance.
-With feedback this 10" subwoofer has response down to 10Hz.
+With feedback this 10" subwoofer has response down to 10Hz, flat to within ±1.26dB with tweaking.
 This sub is just for music, and not for special effects.
 I would want a 15" sub for home theater.
 Also, keep in mind that this feedback will not help on a ported speaker box.
 The port will change the ratio between cone motion and loudness at different frequencies.
-The amplifier will cause a huge peak at the port/cabinet resonance, in an effort to keep the velocity up.
+The amplifier will cause a huge peak at the port/cabinet resonance, in an effort to keep the cone velocity up.

 Box and SD270A-88 Driver Response